 Most teens today are aware that consent is “a thing.”

-But for high school students, the concept of consent can still be a little abstract.
-They may think they get the idea intellectually, but not really know how to apply it in their own lives.
-It’s a complex topic, one many adults don’t even fully understand.
+For pre-teens and high school students, the concept of consent can still be a little abstract.
+They may think they get the idea intellectually but not really know how to apply it in their own lives.

-And being real about today’s world, teaching teens about consent can also protect them from the consequences that result when two people are on the same page about any kind of sexual encounter.
+And being real about today’s world, teaching teens about consent can also protect them from the consequences that result when two people are not on the same page about any kind of sexual encounter.

 Here are ten basic principles of consent your teen should know.

-Teaching Teens About Consent
+What to Teach Teens About Consent

-Anyone has a right to say No.
+Anyone has a right to say no.

-I was amazed to learn (from feedback at my workshops) that some teenage girls don’t realize saying No to sex is an option.
-Wow!
-How did we fail to communicate that?
-Be on the record that your child—of any gender or sexual orientation—always has the right to say No to any sexual activity.
+I was amazed to learn (from feedback at my workshops on consent education) that some teenage girls don’t realize saying no to sex is an option.

 One person’s No always trumps anyone else’s Yes.

 Sex should happen only when both parties are fully on board.
 No matter how much a partner wants to do something sexual, the not-ready person has the final say.
+Consent means both parties agree.

-You can say No without being rude.
+You can say no without being rude.

 Teens have told me it’s helpful to have sample language to use when they want to say No without harming their relationship with the other person.
 So give them examples of things they might say, like: